ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: MPEG Audio 1, 2, 2.5 Layer III

-Description: Frames corresponds to Audio Frames of a Layer III bitstream as defined in [@!ISO.11172-3].
+Description: Frames correspond to Audio Frames of a Layer III bitstream as defined in [@!ISO.11172-3].

 Initialization: none